 BIPOC Embodied Refuge is held and guided by the teachings that liberation arises both from within the body and in community when cultivated and regularly practiced.

-BIPOC Embodied Refuge, a sangha (community) for those who identify as Black, Indigenous, and People of Color, facilitated by Lissa and Guests, meets on Sundays 10-11:30a EST online via zoom.
+BIPOC Embodied Refuge, a sangha (community) for those who identify as Black, Indigenous, and People of Color, facilitated by Lissa and Guests, meets on the second and fourth Sunday 10-11:30a EST online via zoom.
 Closed Captioning available.

 These gatherings are intended to support studying the dharma together alongside healing collective and intergenerational race-and oppression-based trauma via the body and in community as well as cultivating communal and intergenerational resilience and reclamation.

 Our meetings are held utilizing community agreements and the framework of Buddhist principles as an opportunity to find nourishment in community and the dharma.
 We also utilize the the book My Grandmother’s Hands by Resmaa Menakem and other guides.

 The meetings will begin with a guided meditation and will also include embodied practices, dharma reflections, check-ins, and song.
 Space will be held for all that’s present in a way that supports a trauma-responsive approach, self and collective care, and community and connection.